 Grade one: These are the most expensive.
 They are large eggs that are entirely intact.

-Grade two: This your less expensive caviar.
+Grade two: This is your less expensive caviar.
 They are less delicate.
-They lack a perfect formed egg.
+They lack a perfectly formed egg.

 What Does Caviar Taste Like Really?